The ophthalmology workstream is managed by Neha Patel (email@example.com)

 Alison is a Consultant Paediatric Ophthalmologist at Moorfields Eye Hospital and Divisional Director for Moorfields South.
 The National Clinical Advisor for Ophthalmology, Alison has also been the Chair of the Specialised Ophthalmology Clinical Reference Group (CRG) for four years.
 She was recently been appointed as Chair of the new ENT and Ophthalmology CRG.

 Alison previously served as Clinical Director for Outpatient and Diagnostic Services at Moorfields City Road, and prior to this, Paediatric Service Director for Moorfields.

 Joint Clinical Lead, Professor Caroline MacEwen

-Consultant Ophthalmologist, President of the Royal College of Ophthalmologists
+Consultant Ophthalmologist, Chair of the Academy of Medical Royal Colleges

-Caroline (Carrie) is President of the Royal College of Ophthalmologists (2014-2017) and a Consultant Ophthalmologist at Ninewells Hospital, Dundee.
+Caroline (Carrie) is Chair of the Academy of Royal Medical Colleges and a Consultant Ophthalmologist at Ninewells Hospital, Dundee.
 An Honorary Chair as Head of the Department of Ophthalmology at the University of Dundee, Carrie is Ophthalmology Specialty Adviser to the Scottish Government, and leads the National Ophthalmology Work stream.